How To Grow Spinach

 It’s what made Popeye strong, and it will make you strong too!
 Spinach is an easy garden vegetable to grow.
 It grows quickly, abundantly, and can be planted several times over the course of the growing season.

-There are many types of spinach to choose from, and picking the right variety will do a lot towards having a successful harvest.
+There are many types of spinach to choose from; picking the right variety will help you achieve a successful harvest.
 The key, though, to growing spinach is understanding that it is a cool-weather plant.
 It grows best in Spring and Fall, and if you tailor your planting schedule to match spinach’s needs, you’ll do very well.

 Types of Spinach

-Spinach is available in three main varieties: Savoy, Semi-Savoy, and Smooth-Leafed, which many different types within each category.
+Spinach is available in three main varieties: Savoy, Semi-Savoy, and Smooth-Leafed, with many different types within each category.
 Savoy grows close to the ground and is the best for cold climates.
 Semi-Savoy grows a bit more upright and generally has better resistance to disease and bolting.
 Smooth-Leafed, of course, has smooth leaves and is the common one in the grocery store.
 Read up on the temperature needs of each type before deciding on a variety.
 Choose one that suits your climate best.

 Step One – Spring Planting

 Start growing spinach as soon as the ground can be worked, plant the seeds directly in the garden.
 This should be about 6-8 weeks before the last expected frost.
 Spinach needs the cool weather to germinate properly.
 If you wait too long, it won’t have enough time, and it won’t grow strong and lush.

 Choose a space in the garden where the seedlings will get full sun.
 Spinach prefers a well-draining, slightly acidic soil with a pH of around 6.5 – 7.0.

 Spinach does best being planted directly into the ground.
 You could start seedlings indoors, but they are easily damaged, and so it’s best to avoid this if possible—plant seeds 1/2″ deep in long rows a foot apart.
 Spinach seeds can be spread rather thickly, and then once they sprout, thinned out.